Murder of Holly Bobo: Media coverage

 The case attracted a high level of national media coverage.
-Discovery Channel published an article several months after her disappearance, discussing how the high levels of media coverage, including some instances of inaccurate media coverage, hurt the investigation.
+Discovery Channel published an article several months after Bobo's disappearance, discussing how the high levels of media coverage, including some instances of inaccurate media coverage, hurt the investigation.
 A notable example of misinformation was the description of her last known movements.
-Early reports inaccurately reported that Bobo was dragged into the woods.
+Early reports inaccurately stated that Bobo was dragged into the woods.
 Clint later clarified that Holly had, in fact, walked with the man wearing camouflage into the woods, either willingly or by coercion.
 This clarification led to rumors that Clint had changed his story and was a suspect in his sister's disappearance.
 Whitney Duncan defended him in an April 17 Twitter statement, stating that he was innocent and not a suspect in the case.
 Some early sources also erroneously reported that the skull was found on property owned by Zach Adams's family.
 Her body was found 10 miles away from Adams's property on land owned by the Tubbs family.

-Police received scores of erroneous tips from the public, including a number of "psychics", making it difficult for police to identify important leads.
+Police received scores of erroneous tips from the public, including a number of "psychics".
+These false tips made it difficult for police to identify important leads.

 On September 29, 2017, the ABC Network aired an investigative journalism segment, "Justice for Holly Bobo", on its prime-time television program 20/20.